 Whether you are attending classes online or just need a place to read, it's important to set yourself up for success.
 Check out these tips, curated by First Year Experience program facilitators, to help create your own productive learning space - no matter where you are.

 First Year Experience (FYE) implements programs on a variety of topics focused on supporting first-year and transfer students through their transition to the University of Michigan.
-These programs are interactive, facilitated virtually, and can be requested for a group and/or on a 1-1 basis.
+These programs are interactive, facilitated virtually, and can be requested for a group and/or individual basis.
 See the programs offered and how to request them below!

-The programs below can be requested for a group or on a 1-1 basis at the bottom of this page.
+The programs below can be requested for a group or on an individual basis at the bottom of this page.

 - Taking Care of Maize and You!: Are you looking to meet new people and connect with others?
 Join us for some fun focused on self-care and community building!
 We’ll practice self-care strategies, participate in a gratitude scavenger hunt, and play virtual games!